alinz/Proton.js/README.md

 -> Simple syntax and interface, possibly customizable in terms of reserved key words.

 -> Supports adding class methods as well

+-> Uses prototype technique to reduces over-head of creating an object in JavaScript.

 How to use it?
 --------------------